department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 This is a living document describing the scope, approach, resources, and schedule for the testing activities of the [Next-Build project](https://github.com/department-of-veterans-affairs/next-build/).
 In it, we'll define our goals, what will be tested, what will be used to test, when and by whom these tests will be executed, and why these choices have been made.

 The **Next-Build** project is a new, React-based content build system intended to provide a modern frontend development framework to support the accelerated publishing initiative.
 There are numerous stakeholders here: frontend engineers, CMS engineers, engineers on other teams, editors, and of course, veterans and caregivers.
 This project is expected to serve these stakeholders in many ways, and to do so reliably and consistently.
+Furthermore, the team itself should be confident in what it produces.

 Pushing a new commit to the `main` branch implies a statement about quality; that the team has engaged in a reasonable amount of effort to ensure that this new commit doesn't cause any new issues, reintroduce any old ones, violate any standards, flout any best practices, or in any other way introduce new unpleasantness to life or work.
 This test strategy is geared at helping us achieve and maintain a consistent level of quality through automated tests, the tooling needed for those tests, and following best practices.